Delhi recorded 1,044 mucormycosis cases, 89 deaths till Wednesday: Jain | Health

 Delhi recorded 1,044 cases of mucormycosis or black fungus and 89 deaths due to the infection till Wednesday, Health Minister Satyendar Jain said.

-''The vaccination programme was prepared according to the schedule given by the Centre.
-But they changed the schedule.
-If the Covaxin supply would have been coming, we would have administered the second doses to people.
-We are trying to procure the vaccines quickly,'' Jain told reporters here.
+''Maybe this is true if experts have said it.
+We will conduct a serosurvey of the population again and it will make things clear,'' he said.

+According to the fifth serosurvey, conducted between January 15 and January 23, around 56 per cent of Delhi's population have developed antibodies against the deadly virus.

-Delhi reported 576 fresh coronavirus cases at a positivity rate of 0.78 per cent on Wednesday.
+Delhi reported 576 fresh coronavirus cases and a positivity rate of 0.78 per cent on Wednesday.

-''We are seeing a decline in the number of cases.
-There was a time when the number of fresh cases had touched 28,000.
-When the cases were less, the number was around 150-200, but it is higher than those figures currently.
-People should wear masks while stepping out and follow the social-distancing norms,'' the minister said.
+''For the last three days continuously, the positivity rate in Delhi has been under one per cent.
+In this phase of Covid pandemic, Delhi witnessed over 28,000 cases in 24 hours on a day but now the number of cases is coming down which is a good sign. ''Before this second phase of the pandemic in Delhi, there was time when the daily cases used to stay within 200.
+My appeal to every citizen is that please maintain social distancing, wear a mask all the time and wash your hands from time to time,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)